NateEag/dotfiles/readme.md

 A set of dotfiles for use on a Unixy system.

-Inclues remappings to make a MacBook Pro's keyboard feel more like a TrulyErgonomic keyboard, and to make Emacsing on a TrulyErgonomic more satisfactory.
+Includes remappings to make a MacBook Pro's keyboard feel more like a TrulyErgonomic keyboard, and to make Emacsing on a TrulyErgonomic more satisfactory.
 They are implemented with [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en).

+Also contains a semi-random collection of interpreted commands from third parties, mostly in the form of npm packages.

 Usage
 =====